Become a Health Center

 Federally-qualified health centers (FQHCs) offer high-quality, comprehensive health care services to their patients.
 The FQHCs meet specific federal requirements, such as having a community-based board of directors in which 51% of the board members are patients of the health center; implementing a sliding fee scale so that health care is offered regardless of a person’s ability to pay or insurance status; being located in a medically underserved area so that services are convenient to people who may experience barriers such as transportation; and offering comprehensive services including dental and behavioral health care.
 Additional information can be found on the Bureau of Primary Health Care's website.

-Another great way to learn more about Community Health Centers is by watching any of these videos from the National Association of Community Health Centers.
+Another great way to learn more about Community Health Centers is by watching any of these videos from the Health Center Advocacy Network.

 For more details on becoming a federally qualified health center, please contact Libby Thurman at firstname.lastname@example.org or 615-329-3836 x5845.